MARKET SNAPSHOT: Stock Market Struggles To Return To Record Territory

 Continue Reading Below

-U.S. stocks put in a mixed performance Wednesday as investors focused on volatile oil prices, which stabilized after dropping to lowest levels in more than seven months.
+U.S. stocks put in a mixed performance Wednesday as investors focused on volatile oil prices, which resumed their slide as traders looked past a decline in crude inventories to focus on a rise in domestic production.

-Comments from Iran's oil minister about the possibility of deepening production cuts appeared to help crude-oil futures.
+The S&P 500 index fell 2 points, or 0.1%, 2,434, with nine of the 11 main sectors trading lower.
+A drop in oil prices put pressure on energy shares, which were down 1.6%.
+Heath-care and technology shares were the only sectors in the green, up 1.1% and 0.5% respectively.

-Crude-oil prices, which entered bear-market territory after falling 20% on Tuesday, crept higher after Iran's oil minister Bijan Zanganeh said members of Organization of the Petroleum Exporting Countries are considering further oil output cuts, but should wait to see the effect of the current reduced level of production.
+Some analysts believe that oil is likely to trade in a $30-$60 a barrel range for the rest of the year, as the U.S. producers continue to increase production.

-The S&P 500 index was up by 2 points, or 0.1%, 5o 2,439, with four of the 11 main sectors trading higher.
-Heath-care shares were leading gains, up 0.8%.
-But the energy sector was still trading lower.
+"Even if production levels moderate a bit, slowing demand will keep inventories swollen until we enter the winter heating season.
+What we have learned over the past year is that prices over $50 brings with it a surge in production," said James Meyer, chief market strategist at Tower Bridge Advisors, in a note.

 Continue Reading Below